Home > Short-Term Health Insurance > North Dakota Short-Term Health Insurance

 North Dakota has fairly strong regulations for short-term health plans

-North Dakota limits the duration of short-term health insurance plans to no more than 12 months for individual plans, and no more than 36 months (including renewals) for association short-term plans (this is new under legislation enacted in 2021).
+Under legislation that the state enacted in 2021, North Dakota limits the duration of short-term health insurance plans to no more than 12 months (including renewals) for individual plans, and no more than 36 months (including renewals) for association short-term plans.1

-At least three insurers are selling individual short-term health insurance plans in North Dakota as of 2024, with initial terms capped at six months.
+At least two insurers are selling individual short-term health insurance plans in North Dakota as of 2024, with total durations that vary from four months to 360 days, depending on the plan and the insurer.

 Legislation enacted in 2019 requires short-term plan insurers to offer renewal (but with total plan duration still capped at 12 months for individual short-term plans).
 The state also requires insurance producers or insurance companies to record phone calls to prospective enrollees and maintain them on file for a year after the plan terminates.
 Various other marketing regulations are in place, along with a loss ratio requirement.
 State regulators have warned consumers about the shortcomings of short-term health insurance in North Dakota.